daydy225/fullstack-hy2022-backend/part3/phonebook/README.md

 ## step 4

 Implement functionality that makes it possible to delete a single phonebook entry by making an HTTP DELETE request to the unique URL of that phonebook entry.

+## step 5

+Expand the backend so that new phonebook entries can be added by making HTTP POST requests to the address http://localhost:3001/api/persons.
+Generate a new id for phonebook entry with a random range of numebers between 1 and 100000000.